Culture of Solidarity Fund – Ukraine special edition

 Selection criteria & process

-All incoming proposals will be assessed based on their
+All incoming proposals were assessed based on their

 - relevance to the overall theme of the Fund and objectives for this special edition;